cmaloney/dcos-docs/_pages/usage/services/velocity.md

 ---
 # Overview

 [Mesosphere Velocity][1] helps organizations accelerate application delivery by lowering the barriers to continuous integration and continuous delivery (CI/CD) for modern and traditional applications.
-Building upon capabilities in Mesosphere DCOS, and with Jenkins at its core, Velocity provides scalable and reliable infrastructure for application lifecycle management.
+Building upon capabilities in Mesosphere DC/OS, and with Jenkins at its core, Velocity provides scalable and reliable infrastructure for application lifecycle management.
 Velocity’s tight integration with Marathon provides an end-to-end solution that automates the full application lifecycle, including building, testing and deploying applications in production.

 Velocity allows you to scale your CI/CD infrastructure by dynamically creating and destroying build agents as demand increases or decreases and enables you to avoid the statically partitioned infrastructure typical of other standalone Jenkins clusters.
 You may also run multiple instances of Velocity on a single DC/OS cluster, allowing multiple teams to use a single pool of resources, improving the efficiency of your CI/CD infrastructure.